 One of the main obstacles to applying God’s Word is self-focus.
 We have been taught that if we don’t take care of ourselves, no one else will – to look out for number 1 – to ask, “What am I going to get out of it?
 What’s in it for me?”
 This carries over into our marriage relationship as well.
 So often I hear, “What has he done for me lately?” and “Why am I always the one investing in our marriage, what about him?”
 Do these ladies not realize; do they not know, that when they stand before God they will be held accountable for their actions a wife – and they will be without excuse.
 That the Bible teaches a focus that contradicts the world’s and places our attention on the service of others.
 Romans 12:2 says, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.”
 That is what we are talking about here… renewing our minds, particularly in regards to love.
 1 Corinthians 13:4 says love is action.
 Love is patient.
 Love is kind.

-Love is kind.
-How can we put kindness into action?
+Application: How can we put kindness into action?
 There are two critical times in your home each day…. when you and your husband say good-bye in the morning and when you return at the end of the day.
 Consider, walking your husband to the door (or go to him if you leave first), look him in the eyes, hug him warmly and say, “I love you.
 Have a wonderful day.”
 Kissing is also a nice added touch.
 At the end of the day, these first few minutes together can set the tone for the rest of the evening.
 Go to him (meet him at the door), with a smile on your face, look him in the eyes, say, “Hi, honey!
 I’m so glad you’re home.”
 Hug him warmly, again kissing is good.
 You could ask him to tell you about his day but, some men need time to decompress from work and will be more willing to talk later.
 Regardless of when you ask, stop what you are doing, look him in the eye and, give him your full attention.

 Love is kind.
 Kindness comes in many forms but why not start and end your workdays with a little kindness.
 Practice these greetings whether you feel like it or not.
 Act now, feel later!
 Remember, LOVE is action!